QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/java/junit/index.md

 * ☠️ [JUnit4](https://github.com/junit-team/junit4/wiki/) <small>([download](https://mvnrepository.com/artifact/junit/junit), [hamcrest library](https://mvnrepository.com/artifact/org.hamcrest/hamcrest-all/1.3))</small>
 * 🌹 [JUnit5](https://junit.org/junit5/docs/current/user-guide/) <small>(a.k.a.
 Jupiter, [download](https://mvnrepository.com/artifact/org.junit.platform))</small>

-JUnit5 is a bit less straightforward to use, and unlike JUnit4 where there is only one file, the code was divided into modules, so you need to find and download the ones you need.
+JUnit5 is a bit less straightforward to use, and unlike JUnit4 where there is only one file, the code is now divided into modules, so you need to find and download the ones you need.

 You will usually put every required `.jar` in a folder "`libs`".
 To find the JUnit5 `jar` you need, check the path of the import in the code.
 </div><div>